Student Financial Aid

 - What has changed that will allow the student to make satisfactory academic progress at the next evaluation.

-The completed appeal and the required documentation must be submitted to the Office of Financial Aid.
+The completed appeal and the required documentation must be submitted to Academic Advising.
 The appeal form and the required documentation will then be forwarded to the Financial Aid Appeal Committee for review.
 The decision of the Appeal Committee is final and may not be appealed.
-Students will receive email notification of the committee's decision.
+Students will receive email notification of the committee’s decision.

 If an appeal is approved, the student is placed on “financial aid probation” or “academic plan” status and Title IV aid eligibility is reinstated for the next payment period or term (with possible requirements specified by the school).